JorgeDiaz10/final-project/README.md

 - Improve the machine learning model trying to get more features or changing the model.

-- To have the possibility to show in Streamlit MVP predictions from 1995 and not only the predictions from this year.
+- To have the possibility to show in Streamlit MVP predictions from 1995 and not only the predictions of this year.

 ---